FOSSEE/st-scripts/embellishing_a_plot.rst

 {{{ continue from paused state }}}

+.. #[Madhu: I did not understand the question]

 Now that we know how to produce a bare minimum plot with colour, style and thickness of our interest, we shall look at decorating the plot.

 Let us start with a plot of the function -x^2 + 4x - 5.
 ::